 A number of studies have attempted to calculate the cost of alcohol to society.
 This is tricky for two reasons.
 First, because many of the costs are difficult to estimate accurately.
 Second, because there is significant debate around which types of cost to include.
-The lack of a definitive set of criteria means that there is no single figure representing the cost of alcohol consumption to the UK.
+The lack of a definitive set of criteria means that there is no single figure representing the cost of alcohol consumption to UK society.

-The Government regularly cites the number £21 billion in relation to alcohol costs - this represents the 'external' cost of alcohol to society in England and Wales: the costs imposed by drinkers upon others, excluding any personal impact.
-Standard economic theory suggests that this should be the basis for setting alcohol taxes.
-However, this number remains controversial, and many groups, including IAS, have called for it to be updated or revised.
+The most widely cited number is £21 billion - this represents the 'external' cost of alcohol to society in England and Wales: the costs imposed by drinkers upon others, excluding any personal impact.
+This number has its roots in a 2003 Cabinet Office Strategy Unit report which surveyed the evidence on the cost of alcohol to society.
+Many groups, including IAS, have called for it to be updated or revised.